What is compassion?

 “Sympathy is your ally.
 Malice your foe.” -Takeda Shingen, samurai general circa 1500

 When I trained to be a monk there was some practice to help maintain a compassionate view.
-During certain meditations you would think about a friend or someone you have trouble with;
+During specific meditations you would think about a friend or someone you have trouble with;

 Just as I want happiness so does this person wish for the same.